 BBB

-Midland National has been accredited by the Better Business Bureau since 2017 and currently has an A+ score from BBB.
-The high score means that Midland National is generally responsive to complaints lodged with BBB by consumers.
+Midland National has been accredited by the Better Business Bureau since 2017 and has an A+ score from BBB.
+The high score means that Midland National is generally responsive to consumer complaints lodged with BBB.

 NAIC

-According to the National Association of Insurance Commissioners, Midland National receives fewer consumer complaints to state insurance commissioners compared to the average of similarly positioned life insurers.
+According to the National Association of Insurance Commissioners, Midland National receives fewer consumer complaints from state insurance commissioners than the average of similarly positioned life insurers.

-With the strong scores from the NAIC and BBB, Midland’s disappointing showing in JD Power’s life insurance customer satisfaction studies is a little surprising.
-In 2020, Midland came in 21st out of 23 measured companies—actually a slight improvement over 2019’s 23rd place finish (out of 24).
+With the strong scores from the NAIC and BBB, Midland’s disappointing showing in J.D.
+Power’s life insurance customer satisfaction studies is a little surprising.
+In 2020, Midland came in 21st out of 23 measured companies—a slight improvement over 2019’s 23rd-place finish (out of 24).

 Midland National Life Insurance Products